mentels/riak_core_tutorial/README.md

     end.
 ```

-When the framework decides to start handoff it sends `?FOLD_REQ` that is
+When the framework decides to start handoff it sends `?FOLD_REQ` that
-a request representing how to fold over data held by the vnode.
+that says the vnode how to fold over its data.
+This request is supposed
-This request is supposed to be handled in `Mod:handle_handoff_command/3`
+to be handled in `Mod:handle_handoff_command/3` and contains "folding
-and contains "folding function" along with initial accumulator.
-Let's
+function" along with an initial accumulator.
+We should implement
-add it to our storage vnode:
+`handle_handoff_command/3` as follows:
 ```erlang
 handle_handoff_command(?FOLD_REQ{foldfun = Fun, acc0=Acc0},
                        _Sender, State) ->